 The ESP light should flash briefly when it is working and then go off.

 If the light stays on continuously and the driving conditions are good there is a problem with the ESP system.

-Be sure to check all the fuses before doing any fixes.
+Be sure to check all the fuses before doing any of the fixes below.

 Causes and Fixes of ESP BAS Light Jeep

 - (SAS) Steering Angle Sensor